 Hello!
 I’m Sara.
 I design and sell bag sewing patterns, share craft and sewing tutorials, and explore printing and surface design on my blog Radiant Home Studio.
 A couple of years ago, I stumbled upon Spoonflower as I was searching for the perfect fabric for one of my bags.
 I taught myself to make repeating patterns and quickly became hooked, designing fabric in my “spare” time.

-As a bag designer, the new Eco Canvas fabric had me curious—durable, sturdy, custom printed, and eco-friendly—sign me up!
-I’ve designed a simple tote bag using the Eco Canvas.
+As a bag designer, the Recycled Canvas fabric had me curious—durable, sturdy, custom printed, and eco-friendly—sign me up!
+I’ve designed a simple tote bag using the Recycled Canvas.
 The fabric is water resistant and easy to wipe clean.
 Paired with this big tote, you’ll have the perfect bag to haul all of your stuff to the beach or the park.
 Already back to school?
 This tote is big enough to haul sports gear and library books too!